 12. Charts

 Python has a number of charting tools that can work hand-in-hand with pandas.
-While Altair is a relative newbie compared to veterans like matplotlib, it’s got great documentation and is easy to configure.
+While Altair is a relatively new package compared to classics like matplotlib, it has great documentation and is easy to configure.
 Let’s take it for a spin.

 12.1.
 Make a basic bar chart